ilapros/R4Hydro/readme.md

 one can directly run the (executable) builder.sh to do that (or use that to "build the book" in RStudio)

-## the output wil be in the docs/ folder - so we can easily built a github page website from this
+The output wil be in the docs/ folder - so we can easily built a github page website from this

+### About the content of the book

 TOC of the paper was